polyrhythm-project/polyrhythm-website/about/index.md

-For comments on the website, or if you would like to contribute to this project, please contact Dr. Ève Poudrier at eve.poudrier@ubc.ca(mailto:eve.poudrier@ubc.ca).
+For comments on the website, or if you would like to contribute to this project, please contact Dr. Ève Poudrier at eve.poudrier@ubc.ca.